google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 If you have trouble drawing a crown, do use a stamped image, or trace around a crown shape in a colouring book, or cut one from a magazine and place it on cardstock or on some cardboard cut from a cereal packet, (full points for using a recyclable product or two!) and decorate it how you would like.
 There are some cute chipboard shapes that may be suitable as well in the craft shops.
 You could paint or spray the chipboard with a glittery or metallic paint and still add your bling.
 Of course, you can also emboss chipboard.

-I think this card winds up being as unique as the crafter who makes it!
+I think this card can wind up being as unique as the crafter who makes it and the Dad s/he gives it to!

 Return from Fathers Day Greeting 2 to PaperCraftCentral Home Page